uviclibraries/3d-design-print/9-Importing-2D.md

     <img src="images/act-9/tinkercad-9b.gif">
     </div>

-5. When you are finished modifying the model, click on the **Export** button on the top right of the toolbar, and then select **.STL** and save the file to your hard drive so it’s ready for the next stage of the 3D printing process.
+5. When you are finished modifying the model, click on the **Export** button on the top right of the toolbar, select **.STL** and save the file to your hard drive so it’s ready for the next stage of the 3D printing process.
 Good Job!

 <script>